All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Nutrient Status

 Pregnancy and breastfeeding deplete iron, calcium, vitamin D, and B vitamins.
-Before starting any peptide that reduces appetite (particularly GLP-1 peptides), get a comprehensive blood panel to identify and correct any deficiencies.
+Before starting any peptide that reduces appetite (particularly GLP-1 peptides), get a thorough blood panel to identify and correct any deficiencies.
 Losing weight while nutritionally depleted is a recipe for deeper fatigue and health problems.

 Contraception